Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: State-Augmented Resource Allocation with Dual Variable Regression

-and run the online dual updates in~\eqref{eq:dual_dynamics} as before.
-Note again that the regression features $\bbX$ might depend on the regression input $\bbH$, the state-augmented parametrization $\bbphi^\star$, or a (learnable) external feature extractor.
-The choice is application-dependent, and we discuss our choice of $\bbX$ in Section~\ref{sec:experiments} after we introduce the power allocation problem [c.f.~\eqref{eq:power_control_problem} and~\eqref{eq:example-dual-regression-feature}].
+We design the regression features $\bbX(\bbH)$ to be informative of per-user constraint difficulty, and by extension, the magnitude of optimal multipliers $\bblambda^\star(\bbH)$.
+The specific choice is application-dependent, and we discuss our choice in Section~\ref{sec:experiments} after introducing the power control problem [cf.~\eqref{eq:power_control_problem} and~\eqref{eq:example-dual-regression-feature}].

+\begin{remark} The dual-regression policy is trained after the state-augmented policy as a standard supervised regression problem.
+This is substantially cheaper than state-augmented training since the dual-regression policy regresses on a single target vector per training network, and the regression targets are already available from the dual multiplier trajectories accumulated during state-augmented training at no additional cost.
+At inference, the dual-regression policy adds only a single forward pass at the start of execution, amortized over the entire deployment horizon. \end{remark}